kocsismate/php-di-container-benchmarks/README.md

 __Please note that benchmarks executed in Docker For Mac and Docker for Windows may be unreliable.__

-First of all, [Docker Compose](https://www.docker.com/products/docker-compose) has to be installed on your machine.
+First of all, [Docker Compose](https://www.docker.com/products/docker-compose) along with at least Docker 17.06 CE has to be installed on your machine.

 Then copy the ".env.dist" file to ".env" and feel free to overwrite the values in it.
 Now, you can run